izdi/django-slack-oauth/README.md

 Pipelines allow you to create actions after a successful OAuth authentication.
 Some use cases may be:

 - Register an account for the user
-- Capture returned API data from Slack after authentication
+- Capture returned API data from Slack after authentication (Default Behaviour)
 - Send Slack messages to the user's Slack team after authentication

 They are simply a list of functions, which get called in order.
 They must accept and return two parameters: `request` and `api_data`, containing the initial request and returned API data respectively.